NEWThe valueIQ MCP Server is live. Connect Claude, Cursor, and ChatGPT to your value intelligence engine.Get started →

 A number you can defend.
 Not a number you invented.

 Most AEs have something that produces the document.
 The harder part is the layer underneath it: which value drivers are defensible for this specific account, what the benchmarked numbers actually are, and whether the assumptions survive the economic buyer's scrutiny.
-A seller-built ROI model reads as the vendor making its own case look good. valueIQ produces cited, market-sourced, risk-adjusted output that signals the numbers were not reverse-engineered to justify the price.
+A seller-built spreadsheet reads as the vendor making its own case look good. valueIQ produces cited, market-sourced, risk-adjusted output that signals the numbers were not reverse-engineered to justify the price.

 Time-to-first-value is about 20 minutes.
 Paste in deal context.
 Get a value case.
 There is no setup, no integration, no training required before you get useful output.
 The first output is the demo.